Dan’s calling is to invite, equip, and accompany people

 Received into the Episcopal Church in 2005.

-Moved to Baton Rouge, LA with husband in 2017.
+Moved to Baton Rouge, LA, with partner in 2017.

 Avid hiker, science nerd, opera lover, art museum wanderer, coffee shop snob.